ayaarragab/linkedInSaves-privacy-policy/README.md

-# Privacy Policy for LinkedInSaves

-Effective Date: 28/11/2024

-Last Updated: 28/11/2024

-### Introduction

-LinkedInSaves is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and safeguard your data when you use our browser extension LinkedInSaves.
-By using the Extension, you agree to the terms outlined in this Privacy Policy.

-### 1. Data We Collect

-#### a.
-Data You Provide

-- **Saved Posts**: The Extension may allow you to save and manage posts locally on your device.
-This data is not transmitted to any external servers or third parties.

-#### b.
-Automatically Collected Data

-- **Usage Analytics**: We may collect anonymous usage data to understand how users interact with the Extension (e.g., the number of times features are used).
-This data does not include personally identifiable information.

-#### c.
-Non-Collected Data

-- **Search Input**: Your search queries within the Extension are processed locally on your device and are not stored or shared with us or third parties.

-### 2. How We Use Your Data

-We use the data collected solely to provide, maintain, and improve the functionality of the Extension, including:

-- Allowing you to search and retrieve locally saved posts.
-- Enhancing the user experience based on anonymous analytics.

-We do not sell, rent, or share your personal data with third parties for any purpose.

-### 3. Data Storage and Security

-All data (e.g., saved posts) is stored locally on your device.
-We do not collect or store this data on external servers.

-We implement reasonable security measures to protect your data from unauthorized access or misuse.

-### 4. Third-Party Services

-This Extension does not integrate with third-party services, APIs, or external platforms that access or process your data.

-### 5. Your Choices

-- **Managing Your Data**: You can delete your saved posts and search inputs directly from within the Extension.
-- **Uninstalling the Extension**: If you choose to uninstall the Extension, all associated data will be removed from your device.

-### 6. Children's Privacy

-This Extension is not intended for use by individuals under the age of 13.
-We do not knowingly collect data from children.

-### 7. Changes to This Privacy Policy

-We may update this Privacy Policy to reflect changes in our practices or for other operational, legal, or regulatory reasons.
-The updated policy will be made available via the Extension.

-### 8. Contact Us

-If you have any questions or concerns about this Privacy Policy or the Extension, please contact us:
+**Copyright © 2024 LinkedInSaves.
+All Rights Reserved.**

+## Effective Date: November 28, 2024
+**Last Updated:** November 28, 2024

+### 1. Introduction

+1.1 LinkedInSaves ("we", "our", or "us") is committed to protecting the privacy of our users.
+This Privacy Policy describes how we collect, use, store, and protect your information when you use our browser extension (the "LinkedInSaves Extension").

+1.2 By installing or using the Extension, you agree to the terms of this Privacy Policy.

+### 2. Data Collection

+#### 2.1 User-Provided Data
+- Saved LinkedIn posts
+- User-initiated actions within the Extension

+#### 2.2 Automatically Collected Information
+- Anonymous usage analytics
+- Feature interaction metrics
+- Performance and diagnostic data

+#### 2.3 Data We Do Not Collect
+- Personally identifiable information
+- User saved posts
+- External tracking information

+### 3. Data Usage and Processing

+3.1 We use collected data exclusively to:
+- Provide Extension functionality
+- Improve user experience
+- Perform necessary maintenance and troubleshooting

+3.2 We do not:
+- Sell user data
+- Share personal information with third parties
+- Use data for marketing purposes

+### 4. Data Storage and Security

+4.1 Storage Principles
+- All user data is stored locally on the user's device
+- No cloud storage or external server retention

+### 5. User Rights and Controls

+5.1 User Controls
+- Full control over saved content
+- Ability to delete saved posts
+- Option to reset or clear local data

+5.2 Data Retention
+- Data remains on user's device
+- Uninstalling the Extension removes all local data

+### 6. Compliance and Legal Considerations

+6.1 Age Restrictions
+- Not intended for users under 13 years old
+- No knowingly collected data from minors

+6.2 Regulatory Compliance
+- Adherence to relevant privacy regulations
+- Commitment to user privacy protection

+### 7. Policy Updates

+7.1 We reserve the right to modify this Privacy Policy:
+- Updates will be published in the Extension
+- Continued use implies acceptance of updated terms

+### 8. Contact Information

+For privacy-related inquiries:
 - **Email**: ayarsk4343@gmail.com
+- **Effective Date of Current Policy**: November 28, 2024

+### 9. Disclaimer

+This policy is subject to change.
+Users are encouraged to review it periodically.

+**© 2024 LinkedInSaves.
+All Rights Reserved.**